2019 IFS Agronomic Conference

 12 Dec 2019 – 13 Dec 2019

-The 2019 IFS Agronomic Conference will be held at Robinson College, Cambridge
+The 2019 IFS Agronomic Conference was held at Robinson College, Cambridge on 12-13 December

-The Conference will feature eleven papers, covering topics such as measuring N indicators and budgets, the role of cover crops within crop nutrient regimes, new technology to manage the application of nutrients in manure in real time, the nutritional role and contribution of silicon, and a review of the definitional challenges of soil quality.
-We are particularly pleased to host a paper by Jaap Schröder, recipient of the 2019 Francis New medal for lifetime achievement.
-This paper will take a ‘hard’ look at the realities of developing a circular agricultural system.
+The Conference featured eleven papers, covering topics such as measuring N indicators and budgets, the role of cover crops within crop nutrient regimes, new technology to manage the application of nutrients in manure in real time, the nutritional role and contribution of silicon, and a review of the definitional challenges of soil quality.
+We were particularly pleased to host a paper by Jaap Schröder, recipient of the 2019 Francis New medal for lifetime achievement.
+This paper took a ‘hard’ look at the realities of developing a circular agricultural system.

-The presentations will again be augmented by a varied display of posters, while the Conference will host the final of the 2019 Brian Chambers International Award for Early Career Researchers in Crop Nutrition.
+The presentations were augmented by a varied display of posters, while the Conference hosted the final of the 2019 Brian Chambers International Award for Early Career Researchers in Crop Nutrition.

 Farm nitrogen budgets provide NUE indicators at farm level in Europe